allpereira/backend-rest-service/README.md

-JAVA - Backend Rest Service (Tutorial)
+JAVA - Backend Rest Service Sample
 ====================
 A Restfull Service sample to demonstrates the use of follow technologies:
 * Spring Boot